 Tips for Buying Halloween Costumes for a Baby

-Before you run out and buy your baby Halloween costume, first check out these tips in regards to practicality, convenience and comfort.
+It’s not just about choosing cute baby Halloween costumes.
+There are important factors to be aware of before you pick.
+Make baby’s Halloween safe.
+Before you run out and buy your baby Halloween costume, check out these tips first in regards to practicality, convenience and comfort.

 Practicality & Age-Appropriateness

 - A costume with feet (like footie pajamas) is only practical for babies who aren’t walking.
-Toddlers will need to wear their own shoes so make sure they’ll be able to wear a costume with their shoes.
+Toddlers will need to wear their own shoes.
+Make sure they’ll be able to wear a costume with their shoes.

-- Costumes with long pant legs that slip over the shoes or longer skirts may be tripping hazards for your toddler.
-Have your child try the costume on and hem it up to a better length.
+- Costumes with long pant legs that slip over the shoes or longer skirts may be tripping hazards for early walkers.
+Have your child try the costume on and hem the length up to a better length.

 Many Halloween costumes for children have been treated with fire resistant material.
 If you’re making your own Halloween costumes, the fabrics are probably NOT treated in such a way.
 Be sure that baby stays far away from the bonfire, candles or fireplace when wearing their homemade costume.